-- Generated by both public and private organizations: data related to the environment, government statistics on population and economy, electronic medical records, etc.
+- It is generated by public and private organizations: data related to the environment, government statistics on population and economy, electronic medical records, etc.

 On the other hand, according to its structure, the data can be:

-- Structured: data that has its format, size, and length defined, such as relational databases or Data Warehouse.
+- Structured: data with its format, size, and length defined, such as relational databases or Data Warehouse.